Burgett-Consulting/heroku-buildpack-ssh-key/README.md

 Fork of https://github.com/heroku/heroku-buildpack-ssh-key.
-Used for SalStockPicker new for Heroku to be able to clone the stock-picker-data repo.
+Used for [SalStockPickerNew](https://github.com/Burgett-Consulting/SalStockPickerNew/) for Heroku to be able to clone the [stock-picker-data](https://github.com/Burgett-Consulting/stock-picker-data) repo.

 heroku-buildpack-ssh-key
 ====